Theatre: The Heidi Chronicles

 - Evil Former Friend - Not exactly evil, but Susan is a shallow, flighty, self absorbed person who turns her back entirely on her ideals and seems to be the personification of the aspects of feminism that Heidi feel disillusioned with

-- Meaningful Name - Scoop is in journalism.
+- Scoop is in journalism.
 Go figure.
-Lampshaded in that Heidi comments on his ridiculous name when they first meet
+Lampshaded by Scoop himself in the scene where he and Heidi first meet

 - The '70s

 - The Sixties

 - Slap-Slap-Kiss - Her relationship with Scoop is something like this

 - Southern Belle Scoop's wife Lisa

 - Title Drop - Heidi's friend Susan says something to the affect of "I've missed the Heidi chronicles", meaning that she and Heidi don't talk enough